 - Researching the client and the competition.

-- Setting the design direction (through the use of a design brief and/or a mood board).
+- Setting the design direction (through the use of a design brief and/or a brand mood board).

 - Creating many design concepts.